Lavender Scare: Executive Order 10450

 In 1953, President Eisenhower signed Executive Order 10450, which set security standards for federal employment and barred homosexuals from working in the federal government.
 The restrictions set in place were cause for hundreds of gay people to be forcibly outed and fired from the State Department.
 The executive order was also the cause for the firing of approximately 5,000 gay people from federal employment; this included private contractors and military personnel.
 Not only did the victims lose their jobs, but also they were forced out of the closet and thrust into the public eye as lesbian or gay.

 Specifically, Truman's loyalty program had been extended through this executive order: "sexual perversion" was added to a list of behaviors that would keep a person from holding a position in government.
 There were many new regulations and policies put into place to detect and remove gay, lesbian, and bisexual people.
 The new procedures to search out homosexuals were frequently used to interview and look for signs of sexual orientation.
 They also looked at places these individuals frequently visited, such as gay bars, and they even found people guilty by association.
 If their friends or family showed signs of being homosexual, they might also be suspected.

 By the mid-1950s, similar repressive and oppressive policies had gone into effect in state and local governments which extended the prohibitions on the employment of lesbians and gay men to cover twelve million workers – more than twenty percent of the United States labor force – who now had to sign oaths attesting to their moral purity to get or to keep their jobs.

-What no one foresaw at the time was that Executive Order 10450 could become a double-edged sword.
-It is believed that during the Vietnam War, hundreds of draftees falsely declared themselves to be homosexual in order to avoid national military service and being sent to Vietnam.
+During the Vietnam War draft, men sometimes attempted to exploit Executive Order 10450 in order to avoid national military service- often by claiming to be homosexual, lying about being homosexual, adopting exaggerated stereotypical mannerisms of gay men, or providing letters from psychiatrists.
+While this was sometimes successful, other times men were sometimes drafted in spite of their proclaimed homosexuality.
+This was likely from a demand to fill draft quotas and out of concern that they were attempting to fraudulently dodge the draft.

-In 1973, a federal judge ruled a person's sexual orientation could not be the sole reason for termination from federal employment, and, in 1975, the United States Civil Service Commission announced that they would consider applications by gays and lesbians on a case by case basis.
+In 1973, a federal judge ruled a person's sexual orientation could not be the sole reason for termination from federal employment, and, in 1975, the United States Civil Service Commission announced that they would consider applications by gays and lesbians on a case-by-case basis.
 Executive Order 10450 stayed partly in effect until 1995 when President Bill Clinton rescinded the order and put in place the "don't ask, don't tell" policy for admittance of gays into the military.
 In 1998, the order's language concerning employment and sexual orientation was also repealed when Clinton signed Executive Order 13087.
-And, in 2017, the order was explicitly repealed when Barack Obama signed Executive Order 13764.
+And, in 2017, the order was explicitly repealed when President Barack Obama signed Executive Order 13764.